INSURANCE - CAR INSURANCE

 Bottom line

-It’s also a good idea to shop around and get multiple quotes.
-Your student can always switch car insurance, or take advantage of other ways to lower car insurance premiums.
+It's also a good idea to shop around and get multiple quotes.
+Your student can always switch car insurance, so look to some of the best car insurance companies for a better deal.

 • You could save up to $600 with some companies